You Made A Difference!

 The benefits of the 10 vested CFLR projects (listed below) for people, forests, water, and wildlife speak to the value of this program.
 These benefits will now be extended to even more of the 26 other projects in 18 states looking for support in 2012.

-Check out our blog post to view a map of the new full list of CFLRP projects and to learn even more about this important program.
+blog post to view a map of the new full list of CFLRP projects and to learn even more about this important program.

 In addition, we also are celebrating the funding of “Hazardous Fuels Reduction” in 2012, a Forest Service effort that reduces the risk of destructive mega-fires!
 This program was also supported by Congress.